exasol/spark-connector/doc/user_guide/user_guide.md

 ### JDBC Related Configuration Options

-When using the `JDBC` variants you could additionally set these parameters.
+When using the `JDBC` variant you can additionally set these parameters:

 | Configuration  | Default     | Description                                                                                      |
 | :------------- | :---------- | :----------------------------------------------------------------------------------------------- |